 In an era of increased competition, smart brands are taking to a new battleground in a bid to win more customers.
 That battleground is customer experience.

-Of course, not all companies have the resource or necessary scale to appoint a Chief Customer Officer.
-But, if brands are to stake their claims on customer loyalty – and attract more consumers through excellent customer service – it is vital that they understand who has responsibility for delivering second to none customer experiences.
+Of course, not all companies have the resource or the scale to appoint a Chief Customer Officer.
+But if brands are to stake their competitiveness on customer loyalty and attract more consumers through excellent customer service, it is vital that they understand who has responsibility for delivering second to none customer experiences.

-And yet, research from software company Calabrio shows that this is not currently the case.
-In fact, the research suggests that almost one-third of senior marketers feel confused about who takes responsibility for customer experience in their business and that this is a key challenge in their job.
+And yet, research shows that this is not currently the case.
+In fact, research suggests that almost one-third of senior marketers feel confused about who takes responsibility for customer experience in their business and that this is a key challenge in fulfilling their roles.

 Ultimately, it’s up to individual companies to decide where the responsibility for customer experience lies.
-But, it’s clear that marketers do have a big role to play in building great customer service.
-As a marketing expert, your job isn’t simply to sell products and move on.
-Rather, a marketer’s work also involves distinguishing their company from competition, building loyalty among customers, and ultimately, driving sales – all of which can be achieved through fantastic customer service.
+But it’s clear that marketers do have a big role to play in delivering great customer service.
+As a marketing expert, your work also involves distinguishing your company from the competition, building loyalty among customers, and ultimately, driving sales – all of which can be achieved through fantastic customer service.

-Adapting to the new brand battleground can be a challenge for many companies, but it’s a prime opportunity for digital marketers to flex their muscles and help build big brand love.
-What then, should customer-savvy marketers bear in mind?
+While adapting to the new brand battleground can be a challenge for many companies, it also provides a prime opportunity for digital marketers to flex their muscles and help build brand love.
+What then should customer-savvy marketers bear in mind?

-But while it’s important to keep tried and test channels such as voice open, it’s important brands don’t shy away from evolving how they engage with customers.
+While it’s important to keep tried and test channels such as voice open, it’s equally important that brands don’t shy away from evolving how they engage with customers.

-To help keep up with this increasingly tech-savvy customer base, marketers must work closely with customer experience teams to help drive this digital innovation forward – and give customers the freedom to contact brands when and how is most convenient for them.
+To keep up with this increasingly tech-savvy customer base, marketers must work closely with customer experience teams to drive digital innovation and give customers the freedom to contact brands when and how it’s most convenient for them.

 A huge part of this digital innovation focuses on how brands can make the most of social networks such as Twitter, Facebook and Instagram to interact with their customers.

-Social media can also help temperature check customer sentiment towards an organisation.
-The nature of these platforms means they attract open and honest opinions, whether these are negative or positive.
-As well as making sure these posts are dealt with quickly and effortlessly, digital marketers must also make sure any feedback or issues are fed back to the business – ensuring a feedback loop across departments.
+Social media also offers an increasingly accurate temperature check on how customers feel about your organization.
+The nature of these platforms attracts open and honest opinions, whether these are negative or positive.
+In addition to making sure these posts are dealt with quickly and effortlessly, digital marketers must also make sure any feedback or issues are fed back to the business – ensuring a feedback loop across departments for continuous improvement.

 Integrating analytics into the mix

-As a digital marketer, you will be familiar with many analytics programmes, and know how useful they can be to help inform business decisions.
-Work with other stakeholders in the business to extend the use of analytics to customer service, and help ensure businesses are accurately tracking and anticipating consumer demand as a result.
+As a digital marketer, use your familiarity with analytics to work with other stakeholders and extend the use of analytics to customer service, ensuring your business is accurately tracking and anticipating consumer demand.

-While the steps outlined above will form the backbone of a great customer experience strategy, it isn’t often as easy as 1,2,3.
-But by prioritising customer service, businesses will reap the rewards – and digital marketers can have an important role to play in helping to build brand reputation and secure long-term loyalty.
+While the steps outlined above form the backbone of a great customer experience strategy, it isn’t often as easy as 1,2,3.
+But by prioritizing customer service, businesses will reap the rewards – and digital marketers have an important role to play in helping build brand reputation and secure long-term loyalty.